calebpool96/Laptop-Dataset-Portfolio-/README.md

 | Core i9-13900F  | 32        | 5600           | 10          |
 | Ryzen 9 7900X3D | 24        | 5600           | 5           |

 I found that the "Core i9-13900KS" was the best in the CPU table; so my next step was writing a query to search for any laptops with the top CPU but it didnt return anything so I decided not to include it.
-This is when I realized that the CPU and GPU tables contain mostly desktop products so I looked up the specs of both returns in CPU/GPU queries to CPUs/GPUs in the Laptop Data table

 ```
 SELECT